npdemas/npdemas.github.io/consulting.md

 For a small sampling of the type of work we can produce, please visit the <a href="https://npdemas.com/gallery">gallery</a>.

-We are currently accepting new clients.
-Please contact our Principal Nickolas P. Demas by <a href="https://npdemas.com/contact">email</a> to learn how we can serve you.
+Please contact our Principal Nickolas P. Demas by <a href="https://npdemas.com/contact">email</a> with inquiries.